sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 Provides an example of computing the dynamical matrix of a minimized voronoi model and using the Eigen interface to diagonalize it.

+# nvtVoronoi.cpp

+Example setting up and using the NoseHooverChainNVT integrator.
+Nothing special